StyraHem/ShellyForHASS/README.md

 Now you should restart Home Assistant to load shelly.
 Some times you need to restart twice to get the required library pyShelly installed.
 You can see this error in the log file.

 Shelly will discover all devices on your LAN and show them as light, switch, sensor and cover in Home Assistant.

+### Proxy for VLAN or different network
+If you running Shellies on different VLAN or network there is a [proxy.py](https://github.com/StyraHem/ShellyForHASS/blob/master/util/proxy.py) that can be used to forward CoAP messages to ShellyForHASS plugin.

+Update the script with the ip-address of your HASS installation and run it on a computer/router etc that are connected to same nettwork as your Shellies.

 ## Monster card
 You can use the component with [monstercard](https://github.com/ciotlosm/custom-lovelace/tree/master/monster-card) to present data in a nice way.